(Disclosure: Some of the links below may be affiliate links)

 Finally, a powerful way to add some margin of safety to your expenses is to choose a lower withdrawal rate.

-A lower withdrawal rate means you are going to withdraw (and spend) less money every year.
+A lower withdrawal rate means you will withdraw (and spend) less money every year.
 As such, your chances of success will significantly increase.
 For instance, if you were planning for a 3.75% withdrawal, you could plan for 3.6% instead.
 A lower withdrawal rate would strongly impact your chances of success.

 However, It also means you will need to allocate more money for your retirement.
 Therefore, a lower withdrawal rate means a higher FI number and a longer time accumulating this money.